 Transportation in Jericho Mountain State Park

-Day-use visitors will find two parking areas: one by the visitor's center and another down by the beach.
+Day-use visitors will find two parking areas: one by the Visitor Center and another down by the beach.
 The main parking lot is paved and gravel, while the beach lot is sandy.
-A nominal admission fee applies, though it's unclear whether passes must be displayed in vehicle windows.
+A nominal admission fee applies during the peak season from May through November.

 Campgrounds and parking in Jericho Mountain State Park